Qantas launches Norfolk Island flights from Sydney, Brisbane

 The Kiwi carrier normally operates this domestic service using a plane and crew that arrives into Brisbane from Auckland.

-However, those Auckland-Brisbane flights had been paused due to Queensland Government restrictions on New Zealand arrivals, having a knock-on effect for Norfolk Island.
+However, those Auckland-Brisbane flights had then been paused due to Queensland Government restrictions on New Zealand arrivals, having a knock-on effect for Norfolk Island.

 Also read: Gov't to subsidise half-price Qantas, Virgin holiday flights